Deceptive Planning for Resource Allocation: Generating Deceptive Behavior

-Therefore, the term inside the parenthesis in \eqref{exagg_KL} quantifies the expected log-likelihood of a utility matrix $U^i$ being the true utility matrix relative to the utility matrix $U^1$ when Team 1 follows the policy $\pi$.
-Note that by taking the maximum over $i [N]$ in $\text{Deceptiveness}(\mathcal{U},\pi)$, we quantify deceptiveness with respect to the most likely decoy utility matrix.
-Consequently, the problem in \eqref{opt_main_1}-\eqref{opt_main_2} corresponds to synthesizing a policy $\pi^{\star}$ that maximizes the expected relative log-likelihood for a decoy utility matrix $U^i \mathcal{U}\backslash \{U^{\star}\}$ to be the true utility matrix while guaranteeing that Team 1's resulting behavior satisfies the final resource distribution $\boldsymbol{\sigma}^{\star}_{1,U^{\star}}$.
+Therefore, the term inside the parenthesis in \eqref{exagg_KL} quantifies the expected log-likelihood of a goal distribution $\boldsymbol{\sigma}_{i}$ being the true goal distribution to the goal distribution $\boldsymbol{\sigma}_{1}$ being the true goal distribution when the team follows the policy $\pi$.
+Note that by taking the maximum over $i\in[N]$ in $\textit{Deceptiveness}(\mathcal{U},\pi)$, we quantify deceptiveness with respect to the most likely decoy goal distribution.
+Consequently, the problem in \crefrange{opt_main_1}{opt_main_2} corresponds to synthesizing a policy $\pi^{\star}$ that maximizes the expected relative log-likelihood for a decoy goal distribution $\boldsymbol{\sigma}_{i}\in\mathcal{U} \setminus\{\boldsymbol{\sigma}_{*}\}$ to be the true goal distribution while guaranteeing that the team's resulting behavior satisfies the final resource distribution $\boldsymbol{\sigma}_{*}$.

-\textbf{Ambiguity:} In this second type of deception, Team 1 aims to behave in a way to make its true utility matrix $U^{\star}$ ambiguous to Team 2.
-Specifically, for a given policy $\pi \Pi(\mathbb{M})$, we quantify the ambiguity of Team 1's behavior through the following formula
+\textbf{Ambiguity:} In this second type of deception, the team aims to behave in a way to make its true goal distribution $\boldsymbol{\sigma}_{*}$ ambiguous to the adversary.
+Specifically, for a given policy $\pi\in\Pi(\mathbb{M})$, we quantify the ambiguity of the team's behavior through the following formula

 Similar to the exaggeration behavior, the intuition behind the equation in \eqref{ambiguity_def} comes from the likelihood-ratio test.
-Specifically, in \eqref{ambiguity_def}, we measure the deceptiveness of a policy as the minimum expected log-likelihood of any utility matrix $U^{i} \mathcal{U}$.
-As a result, the problem in \eqref{opt_main_1}-\eqref{opt_main_2} corresponds to synthesizing a policy $\pi^{\star}$ that \textit{minimizes} the maximum log-likelihood for any utility matrix to be the true utility matrix while guaranteeing that Team 1's resulting behavior satisfies the final resource distribution $\boldsymbol{\sigma}^{\star}_{1,U^{\star}}$.
+Specifically, in \eqref{ambiguity_def}, we measure the deceptiveness of a policy as the minimum expected log-likelihood of any utility matrix $\boldsymbol{\sigma}_{i}\in\mathcal{U}$.
+As a result, the problem in \crefrange{opt_main_1}{opt_main_2} corresponds to synthesizing a policy $\pi^{\star}$ that \textit{minimizes} the maximum log-likelihood for any goal distribution to be the true goal distribution while guaranteeing that the team's resulting behavior satisfies the final resource distribution $\boldsymbol{\sigma}_{*}\in\mathcal{U}$.